 It’s odd that the Alien is given the best storyline out of all of them.
 It’s even odder that they’re the best character, the best gameplay and the best reason to even bother playing this.
 I expected old hissy to be the least satisfying but it’s a whole other level.
 Referencing Alien Resurrection, we’re in a clinic breeding Aliens.
 As the scientists collect chestbursters from test-tubes attached to the victims, they notice the sixth specimen is missing.
-Turns out ‘Six’ smartly chose to burrow back into its victim and leaps out of the mouth to escape.
-Although the attempt fails, Six catches the eye of Weyland and is spared, only to grow up as a lab rat, trained as a bioweapon for Weyland.
+Turns out ‘Six’ smartly chose to leap out of the mouth to escape.
+Although the attempt fails, Six catches the eye of Weyland and is spared, only to be trained as a bioweapon.

 When Wayland opens the Pyramid and triggers the blast, it shuts down the lab and Six breaks out, frees it’s stable-mates and decimates the facility.
 Then we’re off to rescue the Queen and create a new colony where we all live happily until some marine decides to come clomping through looking for the exit.

-Conveniently, Six is distracted by the Predators (not our Pred; no idea where he went during Six's mission, likely stymied by a four foot-high wall or gone to charge his suit) while Rookie takes a shortcut through the nest, and due to his actions, recapturing Six becomes Weyland’s focus as everything goes to hell - the scene is set for our generic hero, anti-hero and non-hero to finally meet as we all head to the same final showdown.
-In the sequel.
+Conveniently, Six is distracted by the Predators (not our Pred; no idea where he went during Six's mission, likely stymied by a four foot-high wall or gone to charge his suit) while Rookie takes a shortcut through the nest, and recapturing Six becomes Weyland’s focus as everything goes to hell - the scene is set for our generic hero, anti-hero and non-hero to finally meet as we all head to the same final showdown.
+Which we have to wait for the sequel to see...
 FFS.
-Plus, the sequel never happened, leaving our heroes on aggravating cliff-hangers.
 Sure that layabout Predator was happy about that.

 Six itself is constantly referred to an exception and more conniving that it’s brethren, and the ending implies a reason for that increased intelligence; it’s annoying that Six was only one third of the game, it’s the absolute star of the show.
-It’s as if Rebellion took Ash’s line about Kane’s Son having a hostility matched only by it’s perfection and made that its character-arc; I become self-aware death, playing more dangerously and aggressively than I have in years, bolstered by the sheer reputation of the Xeno and the marines' terror when they catch sight of me.
-It’s my all time fave silent hero, hissing aside, and completely impossible for me to relate to or impress emotions onto it, and usually I’d complain about not understanding a character’s motivations, but here it’s freeing and compelling.
+It’s as if Rebellion took Ash’s line about Kane’s Son having a hostility matched only by it’s perfection and made that its character-arc; I become self-aware death, playing more dangerously and aggressively, bolstered by the sheer reputation of the Xeno and the marines' terror when they catch sight of me.
+It’s my all time fave silent hero, hissing aside, yet completely impossible for me to relate to or impress emotions onto it; usually I’d complain about not understanding a character’s motivations, but here it’s freeing and compelling.
 It is the ultimate non-human character to play - literally alien - and that you’re tortured and manipulated in the opening scenes gives you a revenge angle that lets you be a total badass.